Personal Finance Basics

 When you apply for a loan or a credit card, sign a lease to rent an apartment, take out an auto or home insurance policy, or look to finance a new home or car, there’s plenty of information that lenders and landlords take into consideration.
 At or near the top of that list is your credit score, which is essentially a prediction of your credit behavior.

 This includes how likely you are to pay back a loan on time, based on information from your credit reports.
 To receive the best interest rates and terms, a good credit score is a must.
-What is a good credit score?
-We’ll explain in this article, a general guide to credit scores and why it’s important to know yours.
+But what is a good credit score?
+We’ll explain in this article, which offers a general guide to credit scores.

 What is a good credit score?

 Most lenders and banks rely on FICO credit scores when determining how reliable a potential borrower is.
-For some background, FICO is known for pioneering how to calculate credit scores based on information collected by credit reporting agencies.
 There are other types of credit scores and models.
-But most lenders use FICO scores when deciding whether to offer borrowers a credit card or loan, and in figuring out what the card or loan’s rate and terms should be.
-Many banks use FICO scores when approving applications for checking and savings accounts as well.
+But most lenders use FICO scores when deciding whether to offer borrowers a credit card or loan.

 Five important factors make up your credit score based on the FICO model.
 These include:

-• Payment history (35%): This is the most important factor in your credit score.
-Payment history includes the payments you’ve made on all your credit accounts as well as whether those payments were made on time.
+This is the most important factor in your credit score.
+Payment history includes the payments you’ve made on all your credit accounts and whether those payments were made on time.

 Good credit scores: 670-739